p2k3m/ResumeForge/README.md

 | Document generation | `lambdas/documentGeneration.handler` | `POST /api/generate-enhanced-docs`, `POST /api/render-cover-letter` |
 | Auditing & metrics | `lambdas/auditing.handler` | `POST /api/change-log`, `POST /api/refresh-download-link`, `GET /api/published-cloudfront`, `GET /healthz` |

-Each handler is created with `createServiceHandler`, which mounts the shared Express app but rejects out-of-scope routes with a `404` that includes the service name for observability.
-Because the SAM template wires every endpoint to its corresponding function, an upload failure never exhausts scoring capacity and vice versa.
+Each handler is created with `createServiceHandler`, which mounts only the routes required for that domain and rejects out-of-scope requests with a `404` that includes the service name for observability.
+Because the SAM template wires every endpoint to its corresponding function—without a catch-all monolithic Lambda—an upload failure never exhausts scoring capacity and vice versa.

 ### Multi-stage, user-driven improvement